moka-guys/mokabed/Bedmaker/Pan5271/Pan5271_logfile.md

 Certain UTR regions are missing exon numbers.

 Search for "UTR" in VScode and edit the exon numbers and replace the underscore e.g EPCAM_3UTR to EPCAM-3UTR_10

+# Testing
+Pan5271_exomeDepth.bed was tested in DNAnexus using ED_readcount_analysis_v1.3.0 and ED_cnv_calling_v1.3.0.
+The apps completed successfully without any errors printed on the reports.